IN-CORE/incore-docs/manual/source/faq.md

     Run ``conda list`` to obtain the packages installed using conda in the active environment.

-- *I am trying to run building_dmg.ipynb on my computer but nothing happens.*
+- *I am trying to use building_dmg.ipynb on my computer but nothing happens.*

     We assume that you are running Jupyter Notebook in your browser.
 Run each individual cell by clicking >|Run.
 The cursor (box) will highlight the next cell.
 The actual calculation is called